glewis-ANet/java-unittesting/README.md

 ## Notes

 Code coverage shows as less than 100% since JaCoCo will only exclude Lombok generated code where the whole method is generated.
 In places where only part of the method is generated (e.g., placing `@NonNull` on a method parameter) JaCoCo still considers that code when calculating code coverage.
-Such code is deliberately not targeted in the included unit tests though since it is generated.
+Such code is deliberately not targeted in the included unit tests since it is generated.